opxw/linq2db-repository/README.md

 }
 ```

-or direct access to class
+or direct access to the entity

 ```c#
 private readonly IDbContextRepository _dbContext;